 California Science Center

 Specializes in all things science.
 Free admission with $8 parking per car.
-The space shuttle ‘Endevour’ has chosen it here to be its resting place and is coming in summer of 2011.
+The space shuttle ‘Endeavour has chosen here to be its resting place.
 Selective movies are shown at the IMAX theater.

 Natural History Museum

-Located near USC (University of Southern California), the Natural History Museum is a children-friendly and information packed with stuffed animals from all over the world and 4.5 billion years of history.
-It is the largest natural and history museum in the western US and an active research center.
+Located near USC (University of Southern California), the Natural History Museum is children-friendly and information-packed with stuffed animals from all over the world and 4.5 billion years of history.
+It is the largest natural and historical museum in the western US and an active research center.
 Highlights are the life-size African animals, the enormous dinosaur skeletons, the insect room which is not for the squeamish, and the summer butterfly and moth display in the Pavilion of Wings.

 La Brea Tar Pits

 Natural history museum shows the history of La Brea (The Tar in Spanish) area.

 Paul Getty Museum